-On one hand, it can help with some risk factors that are common in diabetics.
+On one hand, it can reduce several risk factors for heart disease common in people with type 2 diabetes.

-So, while honey may be "less bad" than refined sugar for diabetics, it is still something that diabetics should only consume with caution.
+While honey may be slightly better than refined sugar for people with diabetes, it should still be consumed with caution.

-Bottom Line: Some studies show that honey improves heart disease risk factors in diabetics.
-However, it also raises blood sugar levels, so it can not be considered "diabetic-friendly."
+Summary Some studies show that honey improves heart disease risk factors in people with diabetes.
+However, it also raises blood sugar levels — so it cannot be considered healthy for people with diabetes.

 Blood pressure is an important risk factor for heart disease, and honey may help lower it.

-This is because it contains antioxidant compounds that have been linked to blood pressure lowering effects (13).
+This is because it contains antioxidant compounds that have been linked to lower blood pressure (14).

-Bottom Line: Eating honey may lead to modest reductions in blood pressure, which is an important risk factor for heart disease.
+Summary Eating honey may lead to modest reductions in blood pressure, an important risk factor for heart disease.

-Having high LDL cholesterol levels is an important risk factor for heart disease.
+High LDL cholesterol levels is a strong risk factor for heart disease.

-It plays a major role in atherosclerosis, the fatty buildup in the arteries that can lead to heart attacks and strokes.
+This type of cholesterol plays a major role in atherosclerosis, the fatty buildup in your arteries that can lead to heart attacks and strokes.

-Interestingly, several studies have shown that honey can improve your cholesterol levels.
+Interestingly, several studies show that honey may improve your cholesterol levels.

-For example, one study in 55 patients compared honey to table sugar.
-It found that it caused a 5.8% reduction in LDL and a 3.3% increase in HDL.
-It also caused weight loss of 1.3%, compared to sugar (17).
+For example, one study in 55 patients compared honey to table sugar and found that honey caused a 5.8% reduction in LDL and a 3.3% increase in HDL cholesterol.
+It also led to modest weight loss of 1.3% (18).

-Bottom Line: Honey seems to have a positive effect on cholesterol levels.
-It leads to modest reductions in total and LDL cholesterol, while raising HDL.
+Summary Honey seems to have a positive effect on cholesterol levels.
+It leads to modest reductions in total and “bad” LDL cholesterol while raising “good” HDL cholesterol.

-Elevated blood triglycerides are another major risk factor for heart disease.
+Elevated blood triglycerides are another risk factor for heart disease.

-They are also a key sign of insulin resistance, a major driver of type 2 diabetes.
+They are also associated with insulin resistance, a major driver of type 2 diabetes.

-Triglyceride levels tend to increase on a diet that is high in sugar and refined carbs.
+Triglyceride levels tend to increase on a diet high in sugar and refined carbs.

-Bottom Line: Elevated triglycerides are a risk factor for heart disease and type 2 diabetes.
-Several studies show that honey can lower triglyceride levels, especially when it is being used to replace sugar.
+Summary Elevated triglycerides are a risk factor for heart disease and type 2 diabetes.
+Several studies show that honey can lower triglyceride levels, especially when used as a sugar substitute.

 Again, honey is a rich source of phenols and other antioxidant compounds.
 Many of these have been linked to a reduced risk of heart disease (8).

-They may help the arteries in the heart dilate, increasing blood flow to the heart.
-They may also help prevent the formation of blood clots, which can lead to heart attacks and strokes (8).
+They may help the arteries in your heart dilate, increasing blood flow to your heart.
+They may also help prevent blood clot formation, which can lead to heart attacks and strokes (8).

-All this being said, there is no long-term human study available on honey and heart health, so take this with a grain of salt.
+All told, there is no long-term human study available on honey and heart health.
+Take these results with a grain of salt.

-Bottom Line: The antioxidants in honey have been linked to beneficial effects on heart health, including increased blood flow to the heart and a reduced risk of blood clot formation.
+Summary The antioxidants in honey have been linked to beneficial effects on heart health, including increased blood flow to your heart and a reduced risk of blood clot formation.

-Applying honey to the skin has been used to heal wounds and burns since ancient Egypt, and is still being used today.
+Topical honey treatment has been used to heal wounds and burns since ancient Egypt and is still common today.

-Researchers believe that its healing powers come from its antibacterial and anti-inflammatory effects, as well as its ability to nourish the surrounding tissue (23).
+Researchers believe that honey’s healing powers come from its antibacterial and anti-inflammatory effects as well as its ability to nourish surrounding tissue (24).

 Coughing is a common problem for children with upper respiratory infections.

-It can affect sleep and quality of life, for both the children and their parents.
+These infections can affect sleep and quality of life for both children and parents.

-One study found that it worked even better than two common cough medications (29).
+One study found that honey worked better than two common cough medications (30).

-Nevertheless, it should never be given to children under 1 year of age, due to the risk for botulism (30).
+Nevertheless, honey should never be given to children under one year of age due to the risk for botulism (31).

-Bottom Line: For children over one year of age, honey can act as a natural and safe cough suppressant.
-Some studies show that it is even more effective than cough medication.
+Summary For children over one year of age, honey can act as a natural and safe cough suppressant.
+Some studies show that it is even more effective than cough medicine.

 Honey is a delicious, healthier alternative to sugar.

-Make sure to choose a high-quality brand, because some of the lower-quality ones may be adulterated with syrup.
+Make sure to choose a high-quality brand, because some lower-quality ones may be mixed with syrup.

-Keep in mind that it should only be consumed in moderation, as it is still high in calories and sugar.
+Keep in mind that honey should only be consumed in moderation, as it is still high in calories and sugar.

 At the end of the day, honey is simply a "less bad" sweetener than sugar and high-fructose corn syrup.